Things to Do & See From December through February

 - Family day ticket/2 adults+2 kids: 15 190 HUF)

 It has long opening hours from 6 am till 10 pm.
 See excat prices on the resort’s website.

-Highly recommended for families with kids, since Aquaworld was designed with kids’ entertainment and safety in mind, including a separate part for children with several pools of various depths, kids’ slides, playhouse and changing rooms.
+Highly recommended for families with kids, since Aquaworld was designed with kids’ entertainment and safety in mind.

-There’s also a restaurant serving simple food at affordable price: pizza, a couple of soups main dishes and desserts.
+The restaurant serves simple food at affordable price: pizza, a couple of soups, main dishes and desserts.